-Whether you're printing off photos to save in your scrapbook, or you just want to have some glossy photos of your best pictures handy, a good photo printer can make a huge difference when you're saving those important images.
-While most printers can print images, a dedicated photo printer can accurately and vividly reproduce colors while still retaining detail from your original image.
-Inkjet printers also tend to be better suited for printing photos and some inkjets even include special photo cartridges to give you an even better color reproduction.
+Whether you're printing off photos to save in your scrapbook or want to have some glossy prints of your best pictures handy, a good photo printer can make a huge difference when you're saving those important images.
+While most printers can print images, the best printers for pictures can accurately and vividly reproduce colors while still retaining detail from your original photo.
+Inkjet printers also tend to be better suited for printing photos, and some inkjets even include special photo cartridges to give you an even better color reproduction.

-Our recommendations above are what we think are currently the best home printers for most people.
+Our recommendations above are what we think are currently the best printers for pictures for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.